Diamond Way Buddhism Australia

 SPECIAL EVENT

-Suggested donation $10 (To cover travel cost and room hire)
+Suggested donation $10 to cover room hire and travel cost

 Regular Schedule